 The critical communications market, which includes police radios and other professional communications equipment, will be worth US$18 billion by 2019, according to a new report from IHS.
-The two largest market segments are command-and-control solutions and licensed mobile radio terminals, which together account for more than two-thirds of critical communications revenue.IHS Markit: Critical Communications LTE Market to Hit US$2.6B by 2020
+The two largest market segments are command-and-control solutions and licensed mobile radio terminals, which together account for more than two-thirds of critical communications revenue.ABI: Public-Safety LTE to Hit Mainstream Markets after 2020

 States See Moderate General Fund Spending Growth